 D. Criminal Provisions

-Under Florida law, a license to carry a handgun is not valid in any of the following places or circumstances, whether it is issued by Florida, or a person is carrying pursuant to a reciprocity between his or her state of license and Florida:
+Under Florida law, if you have a lawful right to be in a location you may stand your ground and meet force with force.
+This includes bodily force if you reasonably believe it will prevent death or bodily harm to yourself or others.
+A license to carry a handgun is not valid in any of the following places or circumstances, whether it is issued by Florida, or a person is carrying pursuant to a reciprocity between his or her state of license and Florida:

 - A firearm must be stored in a locked container with a trigger lock so as to be unattainable to a minor under the age of 18.